oleander/git-fame-rb/README.md

 #### Options

+- `git fame --bytype` Should a breakout of line counts by file type be output?
+Default is 'false'
+- `git fame --exclude=paths/to/files,paths/to/other/files` Comma separated paths to exclude from the counts.
+Default is none.
 - `git fame --order=loc` Order table by `loc`.
 Available options are: `loc`, `commits` and `files`.
 Default is `loc`.
+- `git fame --progressbar=1` Should a progressbar be visible during the calculation?
+Default is `1`.
 - `git fame --repository=/path/to/repo` Git repository to be used.
 Default is the current folder.
-- `git fame --progressbar=1` Should a progressbar be visible during the calculation?
-Default is `1`.

 ### Class